jstawarz/Final_Ski_Resort/README.md

 to the resort.
 The best fitting station was then recorded.

 Once recorded, each station was serached in the NOAA website to request the data for each station.
-Each station's weather records were then reviewed to determine whether they cover the entrie period of interest.
+Each station's weather records were then reviewed to determine whether they cover the entire period of interest.
 Following this, six resorts with full data were identified, Bridger, Discovery, Red Lodge, Showdown, Snowbowl and Whitefish.
 These locations also represent the four regions of Montana that host ski resorts.
 Therefore, we feel that these resorts offer a strong representation of resorts in teh state.